alphagov/backdrop/README.md

 ## Useful commands

-* Copy date from an environment to the local Backdrop DB: `cd tools; ./replicate-db.sh <youruser>@mongo-1.pp-preview`
+* Copy data from an environment to the local Backdrop DB (should be run on your host machine): `cd tools; ./replicate-db.sh <youruser>@mongo-1.pp-preview`
 * Run migrations over local Backdrop DB: `python run_migrations.py`